agrinko/js-undo-manager/README.md

 Interaction with transactions is performed via `commandManager.transaction` reference (assuming "commandManager" is an instance of `JSUndoManager`).
 See [transactions example](#transactions-example) section above.

+> Note that transaction is recorded by Undo Manager only after calling its `end` method.
+If you execute `undo` method while transaction is in progress, its commands won't be affected since they are stored separately.
+Instead, previous commands will be undone.
+Only after you finish the transaction it will be possible to undo it in a batch.

 #### transaction.begin(): void

 Set state of transaction to "in progress".